futurewei-cloud/arion/benchmark/Arion_Master_Performance.md

 # Arion master performance
 ## Overview

 This is performance test for Arion master server with Hazelcast as data cache layer.
-It include read performance test, write performance test and watch performance test.
+It includes read performance test, write performance test and watch performance test.

-For read performance test, there are two test which are grpc unary read performance and grpc streaming read performance.
+For read performance test, there are two tests: gRPC unary read performance and gRPC streaming read performance.
+It includes one Arion master QPS, how many clients one Arion master can support and the performance for these clients.
+The numbers help to better understand how many clients one Arion master can support with a certain latency.

+For watch performance, watch is a stream query based on some conditions.
+Data recorder will send from Arion master to Arion client (Arion Wing) if the condition is ture.
+This test includes watch performance to download 100,000 (about 6M) routing rules.

+For Write performance, it performs on inserting 100,000 routing rule and the latency to insert these data.

 ## Test environment
-This test on AWS ec2 instances.
-It include three instances:
+The tests are performed on AWS.
+There are 3 test ec2 instances:

 	1 Arion master server
 	2 Hazelcast database